 Returns more than six months late will also attract a surcharge of 5% of the amount due, with a further 5% surcharge at the twelve months overdue point.
-For those deliberately withholding returns the surcharges can be increased to up to 100%.
+For ones deliberately withholding returns, the surcharges can be increased up to 100%.

 Fifth onwards 4%